Actifio/restapisamples/AGMAPI.md

 ### Fetching Container mount YAML

 We need to run this command against the backup ID.
-In this example 85082
+In this example it is 85082 (yours will be different):
 ```
 curl -sS -X GET -H "Content-type: application/json" -H "Authorization: Actifio $agmsessionid" -k https://$agmip/actifio/backup/85082
 ```